CURRAWONG CAMP - Adventure and bush skills camp for High-Schoolers…how life should be!

 We will teach survival skills like “making fire from friction”, shelter building and raft making.
 The teens will have input on the things they want to build - if they want to build a flying fox, or a cubby house, they can!
 There will be adventurous games, like a massive “capture the flag” over the entire 50 acre property.
 We will be tree climbing, swimming and jumping into swimming holes (yes, even in winter - the famous Wangat “cold water challenge”).
 There will also be plenty of time to hang out and chill on the comfy lounges and around the fire.

-The highlight of Currawang camp will be our hiking adventure, spending 2 nights in the forest, embracing what hike camping is all about - time with friends exploring, swimming, making things, laughing and cooking on the coals!
+The highlight of Currawang camp will be our hiking adventure, spending 2 or 3 nights (year 7 and 8s do 2 night hike, years 9+ 3 nights) in the forest, embracing what hike camping is all about - time with friends exploring, swimming, making things, laughing and cooking on the coals!
 Your teen(s) will learn to prepare for the trip, navigate with map and compass and all the skills needed to survive and thrive on their mountain adventure.
 The effect of being in a beautiful and remote camp site only accessible by foot is immeasurable on the human spirit and the human connections you make with your fellow hikers is incomparable.

 Conservation –